Medical Billing and Coding Certification in North Carolina: Your Complete Guide

 It is important to understand the distinctions between licensing and certification when considering a career in medical billing and coding in North Carolina.
 A license is a verification from a governmental agency that a professional is permitted to practice a certain occupation in a particular geographic area, while certification attests to the fact that a professional has fulfilled a set of criteria for a specific skill or job, as evaluated by an independent entity.

 In North Carolina, no license is required for medical billers and coders.
 It is enough to have a relevant qualification.
 However, obtaining certification in this field can provide numerous benefits, including increased job opportunities, higher salaries, and enhanced job security.
-Additionally, certification demonstrates dedication to professional development and a higher level of proficiency, which can be invaluable when seeking employment in the competitive healthcare industry.

 Types of Certifications Available